 Thursday, May 7, 2020, 5 – 9 pm

 Fellows will have the opportunity to invite guests to a culminating event to share their work.
 Educators from the previous cohort will also be invited to provide current and former Fellows with the chance to share ideas and build connections.
 Dinner is included for all attendees.

-Cost: $500 per teacher (Due upon acceptance into the program.
-Includes transportation, lodging and some meals for Got Elk field experience, and materials and meals during other workshops and meetings.)
+Cost: $600 per teacher (Due upon acceptance into the program.
+Includes transportation, lodging and most meals for field experience, and resources and meals during other workshops and meetings.)

-- Applicants should plan to teach in grades K-8 during the 2017-18 school year.
+- Applicants should plan to teach in grades K-12 during the 2019-20 school year.

 In order to be considered for selection, applicants must commit to attend ALL meetings.

 Credits: Educators who participate fully in the PBL Fellows program are eligible to receive 3 CEUs plus an additional 1 CEU for publishing their work.

 Questions?
 Email Melissa Dowland